Thinking About Taking Money From Your 401(k)? Here’s What You Should Know

 It’s also possible to borrow from your 401(k) — but just like any other loan, it must be repaid, on time and with interest.

 In most cases, you’ll have five years to repay the loan, unless it’s being used toward the purchase of your primary residence.
+In that case, you’ll probably get a longer term.

 What is the “Age 55” Rule?